moodlebox/moodlebox.net/content/help/moodle-configuration.en.md

 :   The maximal file upload size is set to __50MB__ (via the PHP settings _post\_max\_size_ and _upload\_max\_filesize_).

 Cron
-:   The _cron_ is configured to be run __every 3 minutes__.
+:   The _cron_ is configured to be run __every minute__ (every 3 minutes before version 2.2.0).
 Some scheduled tasks need an Internet access.
 It's recommended to connect the MoodleBox to the Internet with an Ethernet cable.

 Multi-language filter
 :   The Multi-Language Content filter is enabled.